BahneGork/GMnostes/_notes/04 Factions/The Fulcrom.md

+---
----title: The Fulcromtags: notesseason: summertoc: truecomments: true---
+title: The Fulcrom
+tags: notes
+season: summer
+---

+# The Fulcrom
 #faction #Minorguild
 member of [[The Ruby Throne]] major guild